paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-417-operations-of-carriers.md

 #### References in Text
 Section 419 of the Federal Aviation Act of 1958, referred to in subsec. (a)(1)(A)(i), is section 419 of Pub.
 L. 85–726, which was classified to section 1389 of former Title 49, Transportation, and was repealed and reenacted as this subchapter by Pub.
 L. 103–272, §§ 1(e), 7(b), July 5, 1994, 108 Stat.
 1143, 1379.

-The date of the enactment of the Wendell H. Ford Aviation Investment and Reform Act for the 21st Century, referred to in subsec. (a)(1)(A)(ii), is the date of enactment of Pub.
-L. 106–181, which was approved Apr.
-5, 2000.
+The date of the enactment of the FAA Extension, Safety, and Security Act of 2016, referred to in subsec. (a)(1)(A)(ii), is the date of enactment of Pub.
+L. 114–190, which was approved July 15, 2016.

 #### Amendments
+2018—Subsec. (a)(1)(A)(ii).
+Pub.
+L. 115–254 substituted “FAA Extension, Safety, and Security Act of 2016 (Public Law 114–190),” for “Wendell H. Ford Aviation Investment and Reform Act for the 21st Century,”.

 2012—Subsec. (a)(1)(B).
 Pub.
 L. 112–95, § 421(1), amended subpar.
 (B) generally.
 Prior to amendment, subpar.
 (B) read as follows: “is located not less than 90 miles from the nearest medium or large hub airport; and”.

 Subsec. (a)(1)(D).
 Pub.
 L. 112–95, § 422, added subpar.
 (D).